ovh/erlenmeyer/doc/BUILDING.md

 make init
 ```

-Then download the project dependancies
+Then download the project dependencies

 ```sh
 make dep